Dairy Free Swedish Meatballs Recipe

 Traditionally, Swedish meatballs are made with half ground pork and half ground beef.
 They are served with a roux-based white sauce.

 But this recipe switches things up a little for anybody who needs a dairy-free version.
-And as mentioned above, there is no coconut milk or coconut cream involved.
+As mentioned above, there is no coconut milk or coconut cream involved.
 I love coconut, but not in my meatballs!

 Italian Meatballs Vs. Swedish Meatballs